Fall, Spring, Academic year

 Swansea University lies on the wide sweep of Swansea Bay with the Gower Peninsula, an area of outstanding natural beauty, extending fifteen miles to its west.
 The Gower consists of a string of secluded and dramatic bays, cliffs, valleys, and sandy coves.
 It is a natural playground for hiking, horseback riding, hang gliding, surfing, fishing, and rock climbing.
 And, if you keep a sharp eye out, you might seen the odd puffin or seal splashing around!

-Students reside in apartment-style residence halls a short bus ride to the University.
+Students reside in apartment-style residence halls in the 'Student Village'- located a short bus ride away from the University.
 Private rooms with shared kitchen and bath facilities are the norm.
 The cost of housing is included in the program fee.

 Students are free to make their own travel arrangements after being officially accepted into the program.
 Although there is no specific 'group flight', you will receive contact information for all of the program participants which will allow students to find a travel partner to Swansea.
 You will receive information about traveling from the airport to your accommodation as part of your acceptance packet from Swansea University.